Student Code of Conduct Hearing Procedures

 - The Conduct Officer will meet with the student, read the incident report and alleged violation(s) and explain the conduct process.
 If the Student Conduct Officer determines that no violation has occurred, then the disposition is final, and no further meetings will be held.

-- If it is determined that a violation did occur and the Respondent (the student responding to the notice of alleged violations) admits responsibility for engaging in the alleged behavior(s) or action(s), the Student Conduct Office can assign sanctions and adjudicate the incident at this meeting.
-If there is more than one student involved in the same incident, the Student Conduct Office will adjudicate the incident after meeting with all the students allegedly involved.
+- 3. If it is determined that a violation did occur and the Respondent (the student responding to the notice of alleged violations) admits responsibility for engaging in the alleged behavior(s) or action(s), the Student Conduct Officer can assign sanctions and adjudicate the incident at this meeting.
+If there is more than one student involved in the same incident, the Student Conduct Officer may choose to adjudicate the incident after meeting with all the students allegedly involved.

-- If the Respondent does not admit responsibility for the alleged behavior(s) and/or action(s), the Student Conduct Officer will explain that a conduct meeting will be scheduled within 48 hours (not including weekends or holidays).
+- If the Respondent does not admit responsibility for the alleged behavior(s) and/or action(s), the Student Conduct Officer may choose to adjudicate during this meeting, and or may schedule a follow up meeting within a reasonable timeframe.

 - The Respondent may request a reasonable extension of time to prepare for the conduct meeting.
 Requests for an extension will be granted for a period not to exceed two business days, except in unusual circumstances where the Respondent can demonstrate the necessity for a longer delay.
 All requests for extension of time should be made in writing at least one business day prior to the scheduled conduct meeting, except in cases of documented serious illness or emergency.

-- The Respondent shall be afforded reasonable access to review the case file prior to and during the conduct meeting and may request a copy of a redacted incident report.
+- The Respondent shall be afforded reasonable access to review the case during the conduct meeting.
 “Case file” means the file containing those materials pursuant to the Family Educational Rights and Privacy Act (FERPA) of 1974.
 If additional information becomes available and is relevant, it will be discussed and reviewed at the conduct meeting.
 The notes of University staff members and investigators are not included in the case file and thus are not accessible.
 Names and other information of students may also be redacted in the incident report as appropriate for confidentiality.

 - The Respondent shall have the opportunity to provide additional and relevant information that is not contained within the incident report to be considered during any conduct meeting.

 - The Respondent may provide, for any conduct meeting, the names of witnesses who have relevant and material information pertaining to the incident.
-Any additional witnesses must be submitted to in writing at least two business days prior to the meeting.
-These individuals may be invited at the discretion of the Dean/Assistant Dean to participate in the conduct meeting.
+These individuals may be invited at the discretion of the Conduct Administrator to participate in the conduct meeting.
 Ordinarily, witnesses who are not members of the University community will not be invited to serve as a witness in the proceeding, and expert witnesses generally will not be invited.

 - Proceedings will be closed to non-participants and to the public, including friends and University personnel without an official interest in the case.

-- During the proceeding, the Respondent shall have the opportunity to respond to the information related to the alleged violation of the Code of Conduct.
+- During the meeting, the Respondent shall have the opportunity to respond to the information related to the alleged violation of the Code of Conduct.

-- A Respondent who fails to appear at a scheduled proceeding without good cause (e.g. documented serious illness), after proper notice of such a meeting, may have his case adjudicated in absentia, and forfeits all rights to an appeal unless it is for lack of proper notice, as required herein.
-In such cases, decisions will be based solely on information available or information presented during the proceeding.
+- A Respondent who fails to appear at a scheduled meeting without good cause (e.g. documented serious illness), after proper notice of such a meeting, may have his case adjudicated in absentia, and forfeits all rights to an appeal unless it is for lack of proper notice.
+In such cases, decisions will be based solely on information available, or information presented during the meeting.

-- Proceeding outcomes must be supported by a preponderance of the evidence.
-Preponderance of the evidence means that a greater weight of information supports the conclusion that a fact is true, or to establish that an event occurred.
-A preponderance of the evidence does not necessarily mean the greater amount of evidence, but rather the greater quality of evidence – making it more likely than not the matter in question is true.
+- Conduct meeting outcomes must be supported by a preponderance of the information.
+Preponderance of the information means that a greater weight of information supports the conclusion that a fact is true, or to establish that an event occurred.
+A preponderance of the information does not necessarily mean the greater amount of information, but rather the greater quality of information – making it more likely than not the matter in question is true.

-- A Respondent may be found responsible for any prohibited conduct (including sections of the Code of Conduct for which he or she was not originally charged) when behaviors that were previously unknown are discovered during the course of the student conduct proceeding or if it is determined that a different section of the Code of Conduct more appropriately addresses the conduct in question.
+- A Respondent may be found responsible for any prohibited conduct (including sections of the Code of Conduct for which he or she was not originally charged) when behaviors that were previously unknown are discovered during the student conduct meeting or if it is determined that a different section of the Code of Conduct more appropriately addresses the conduct in question.